 Calluses and corns develop in areas where increased friction causes skin to harden and build up.
-As a top podiatrist in Murray Hill and Midtown East in New York City, Dr. Resnikoff uses effective, safe methods to treat corns and calluses in patients at Resnikoff Podiatry and Foot Surgery Centers in Manhattan.
+As a top podiatrist in Murray Hill and Midtown East in New York City, Dr. Resnikoff uses effective, safe methods to treat corns and calluses in patients at Resnikoff Podiatry and Foot Surgery Center in Manhattan.

 What are corns and calluses?